luckychen/navier-cylinder/2D-cylinder/README_SETUP.md

 ```

 This script will:
-- Create a conda environment named `navier-cylinder`
+- Create a conda environment with all dependencies
-- Install all C++ build tools
-- Detect or help you install MFEM
+- Automatically find or help you install MFEM
-- Build the solver automatically
+- Compile the solver
+- Create activation scripts for easy future use

+**Note:** The setup works on any machine!
+It automatically:
+- Detects your conda environment
+- Searches for MFEM in standard locations
+- Uses portable CMake configuration
+- Works on Linux, macOS, and WSL2

 ### Step 4: Verify Installation